12 Awesome Things To Do In Cape Range National Park (And How To Plan Your Visit The Right Way!)

 12 Things to do in Cape Range National Park

-1) Check Ningaloo Reef’s underwater world
+1) Discover Ningaloo Reef’s underwater world

-Permanent residents of these waters include manta rays, reef sharks, sea turtles, and over +500 species of fish.
-It’s a great place to enjoy any time of the year, although some months may be better than others.
+Permanent residents of these waters include manta rays, reef sharks, dolphins, sea turtles, and over +500 species of fish.
+It’s a great place to enjoy at any time of the year, although some months may be better than others.

-Keep reading: When is the best time to visit the Ningaloo reef?
+Keep reading: When is the best time to visit the Ningaloo Reef?

 If you want to swim with these gentle giants, there are several humpback whale and whale shark tours available.
 Just make sure to book them beforehand, spots fill quickly!

-3) Check out its world-renowned beaches
+3) Check out the world-renowned beaches

-These are the main beaches of the Cape Range National Park:
+There are many to choose from but here are the main beaches of the Cape Range National Park:

 Turquoise bay

-The most famous of all, Turquoise bay is one of the best spots for snorkelling and scuba diving in the North West Cape.
-You can either snorkel off the beach or let the currents take you through the reef (this is called “drift snorkelling”).
+The most famous of all, Turquoise Bay is one of the best spots for snorkelling and scuba diving in the North West Cape.

-Osprey bay
+Osprey Bay

-Here’s the famous Osprey bay campground – the biggest camping location in the park.
+Here’s the famous Osprey Bay campground – the biggest camping location in the park.
 Apart from staying here, you can swim, snorkel, and go kayaking and canoeing.
-It’s within walking distance from Sandy bay, making it a great spot to stay at.
+It’s within walking distance from Sandy Bay, making it a great spot to stay at.

-Sandy bay
+Sandy Bay

 This is the place to be if you want to either relax with the family or do windsurfing and kite surfing… or both!
 You can also do recreational fishing.

-Lakeside beach
+Lakeside Beach

-The Lakeside Sanctuary Zone is a great spot for snorkelling, especially for beginners, as the currents aren’t as strong as in Turquoise bay.
+The Lakeside Sanctuary Zone is a great spot for snorkelling, especially for beginners, as the currents aren’t as strong as in Turquoise Bay.
 It’s also a much quieter area, where you can also go kayaking, canoeing, and fishing.

-Wobiri beach
+Wobiri Beach

 4) Do the Mandu Mandu Gorge hike